sidneyj475/Batleship/README.md

 Battleship is a two-player tactical guessing game.
 Each player's fleet of warships is marked on regulated grids, which are used to play the game.
 The other player is not aware of the fleets' positions.

 -------------
-## Introduction

-This game takes place on Island Icky.
-Players try to destroy their enemy's fleet.
-Players will play against AI.
 ---------------
 ## Goal
 Create a Battleship game that can be ran without discrepancies.